 Your conversion rate is everything.
-It can can lift up or destroy your WooCommerce business.
+It can lift up or destroy your WooCommerce business.
 I’ll show you how.

-Since you have your shop, you have your theme, your products and your traffic, the one and only thing standing between you and your success is your conversion rate.
+Since you have your shop, you have your theme, your products, and your traffic, the one and only thing standing between you and your success is your conversion rate.

 What is conversion rate?

-In my terms, the conversion rate is:
+In my terms, it is the following:

 The percentage of visitors who take a desired action.

 A conversion can be a subscription, a purchase, a contact, literally anything that is a desired action.
 And you can have multiple conversions on your site.
-For example you can collect subscribers while selling pillows.
+For example, you can collect subscribers while selling pillows.

 Measuring conversion rate on WooCommerce